Esteemed mathematician to SDU

 And then you have superstrings, which, if anything, are even more mysterious than the phenomena of quantum physics.

-– String theory allows us some predictions, which we are unable to verify because we do not have the mathematical tools to do so.
+- We need new mathematical tools to make precise sense of the predictions of string theory.
 My grant from Villum will allow me to attempt to find such mathematical tools and see if the predictions can be verified.

-– If they can, they can help us one day provide mathematical proof of string theory and thus of how our world is built at the sub-atomic level, says Vivek Shende.
+- If they can, they can help us one day provide a precise mathematical formulation of string theory and thus of how our world is built at the sub-atomic level, says Vivek Shende.

 In the US, mathematics research is often something you do on your own or perhaps a with a colleague, while Denmark offers great opportunities to form large research groups.